Program Director: Alescia L. DeVasher Bethea

 The policies and procedures for the Doctor of Nurse Anesthesia Practice (DNAP) degree are contained in the DNAP Student Handbook Supplement.
 By accepting admission as a student in the NAP, each applicant agrees to abide by the policies as outlined in the DNAP Student Handbook Supplement.
 The policies which are most pertinent to applicants are also included here.

 All students who will participate in a clinical environment are required to carry health insurance upon admission into the program and must maintain this insurance for the duration of the program.

 No transfer credit from other institutions will be accepted toward the Doctor of Nurse Anesthesia (DNAP) program of study.
 Additionally, no auditing of graduate coursework is permitted.

-Individuals who were previously enrolled in the ADU Master of Science in Nurse Anesthesia (MSNA) program and were dismissed for academic failure will not be eligible to reapply for consideration to join an ongoing DNAP cohort after the initial week of class for that cohort.
+Individuals who were previously enrolled in the AHU Master of Science in Nurse Anesthesia (MSNA) program and were dismissed for academic failure will not be eligible to reapply for consideration to join an ongoing DNAP cohort after the initial week of class for that cohort.
 The MSNA program and the DNAP program are different programs at different levels, and courses taken as part of the MSNA program are not transferrable to the DNAP program.
-These individuals may submit an application for admission to ADU’s DNAP program for consideration for acceptance to begin the DNAP program, as with other applicants to the program.
+These individuals may submit an application for admission to AHU’s DNAP program for consideration for acceptance to begin the DNAP program, as with other applicants to the program.